Esonhugh/Attack_Code/Attack_Code.md

 So these are the main entry points for **internal personnel** to access the company's internal network.
 And it is **legitimate employee** VPN access.
 This is like a huge open city gate in a walled fortress, so impersonating an employee to get inside the large internal network is the best way.
 I doubt anyone wants to break through extremely thick walls to invade right?

-And as we see, major VPN products get "wholesale" SSLVPN vulnerabilities **every year** at a certain event.
+And as we see, major VPN products get "wholesale" vulnerabilities **every year** at a certain event.
+(In China.
+Ah you know.
+I can't describe more.)

 Of course, there is some security (verification measures) and some have unified authentication like CAS.
 Most provide SSO Login and may have other solutions.
 But these policies tend to vary by company.
 They provide unified authentication and authorization services for employees and external customers.
 Since infiltration is possible, security is usually strict here.
+They just like a Gate with a lot of security guards.

 ### Inner or External Publisher

 This generally refers to homepage-like content of the company, mostly static hosted resources.

-Some companies also have CMS systems (dedecms, wordpress) or webplus site publishing systems for external resource display.
+Some companies also have some internal CMS systems (dedecms, wordpress) or webplus site cluster publishing systems for external resource display.

 These are typically used as public-facing platforms or internal messaging platforms.
 Nothing too special for external purposes, usually maintained regularly.

 Internal exposure is different.
-If external access is allowed, it's worth a close look.
-Sensitive info and an initial foothold may be available, like Bilibili's dedecms vulnerability from a few years ago.
+If its external access is allowed, it's worth a close look for hackers.
+Sensitive info leakage and an initial foothold may be available, just like Bilibili's dedecms issue from a few years ago.

-But these often involve some specific business logic, not too important for this article or topic.
+But these often involve some specific business logic in specific company, not too important for this article or topic.
+We should put on something

-### Ignorable Access
+### Easily-Ignored Access

-Of course, accidental exposure can also be extremely deadly.
+Of course, accidental service exposure can also be extremely deadly.
 This includes but is not limited to: vulnerable internal network services, anonymous Samba, FTP, Git, etc. But these are all old news.
 More on this later.

 Here I want to point out that accidental exposure can easily be caused by developers or DevOps wanting to cut corners.
-And it may involve things like **frp reverse proxies, temporary Nginx configs (or misconfigured ones)**.
+And it may involve things like **developer self used reverse proxies(FRP NPS), temporary Nginx configs (or misconfigured ones) even a NodePort in Kubernetes.**.
 Key development-related content or services like API docs, design docs, monitoring dashboards, and even important creds like account passwords and access keys may be improperly exposed externally.
 The exposure or proxying could be temporary, but could also persist indefinitely online due to developer/maintainer negligence and oversight.
+So that some big company make such kind of issue as a security red line.

-These subtle misconfigurations (SMB has different ports and protocols so is less likely to be checked), can be extremely difficult to detect given the massive scale of some sites and services.
+These subtle misconfigurations (Some service like SMB has different ports and protocols, This kind of http based content is less likely to be checked.), can be extremely difficult to detect given the massive scale of some sites and services.
 Even experienced security teams may focus more on testing application-layer services while overlooking these issues.

 I've had the privilege of seeing some penetration testing reports where business units focused heavily on application security issues like SQL injection vulnerabilities and did not mention configuration, etc.

+> maybe the developing itself is so tricky for them.

 Of course, in the cloud era, cloud firewalls and load balancers can provide some protection (obstacles for hackers) by filtering and processing data.

-But they still cannot prevent attackers from impersonating normal admin maintenance operations.
+> But they still cannot prevent attackers from impersonating normal admin(or developer itself) maintenance operations.
+You can't deny your owner's order, right?
+So there is another part.
 ## Code Itself

 ### Code Init - Framework/Template Oriented

+So now Back to the context.

-As a developer, the next steps are usually to launch an IDE, initialize version control, import templates, create a code repository.
+As a developer, the next steps are usually to launch an IDE, initialize version control, import templates, create a code repository or clone other people's code and prepare the environment on your own computer.

 > IDE vulnerabilities basically don't exist, but can be compromised through phishing to inject backdoors.
 But that's not a targeted attack.
 Potentially tampering with code management and injecting common startup scripts from JETBRAINS or VSCode could work.
+>
+> Developer tools with config is need to take notes.
+By poisoning some configuration files or break down the tools itself, They could have higher privilege to execute commands.
+So if you are a hacker, notes this.

 This brings us to potential issues with templates and frameworks themselves.
-Of course, frameworks aim to facilitate creating other projects that then get applied to business use cases.
+Of course, frameworks and templates aim to facilitate creating other projects that then get applied to business use cases.

 So barring any extremely poor practices, a basic initialized framework is unlikely to cause disastrous problems on its own.
 Attempted exploitation is also quite difficult.
 Truly damaging vulnerabilities reflect poorly on security staff for missing threats to many systems.

 > When writing this section, I was thinking about M3i Merz1's Spring framework vulns.

 The real vulnerabilities are introduced during code development when developers inadvertently introduce bugs or more seriously, security flaws.
-For example, using `${key}` instead of `#{key}` in fuzzy Java Mybatis queries leads to database injection (the former allows injection expressions).
+For example, using `${key}` instead of `#{key}` in fuzzy Java Mybatis queries leads to database injection (the former allows injection OGNL expressions).

 These kinds of mistakes are easy to accidentally introduce during development.